mward2020/ai-case-study/README.md

 As both an AI enthusiast and student, and a passionate golfer, I often find myself pondering how these two seemingly different worlds can converge to help average golfers like me improve their scores and produce a more enjoyable golfing experience.
 That is, how can we marry the power and insights gained from artificial intelligence to the world of golf?

 There are several ways in which AI is making inroads into golf.
 Unsurprisingly, there are a several apps already on the market that claim to use AI to help the average golfer improve.
-These are usually installed on a smartphone, and work in conjunction with the device's camera to measure swing metrics and collect datapoints, compare them to various swing models, and then recommend corrective actions and drills to resolve the weakest parts of a golfer's swing.
+These are usually installed on a smartphone, and work in conjunction with the device's camera (and perhaps a launch monitor) to measure swing metrics, collect datapoints, compare them to various swing models, and then recommend corrective actions and drills to resolve the weakest parts of a golfer's swing.
 These apps certainly merit a deeper dive into how they are using AI to inform the golfer.

 However, the biggest companies in the golf industry have embraced AI with promises of groundbreaking improvements in not only club design, but ball technology, and the overall player experience.
 Callaway Golf has been at the forefront of this movement, and further cemented it's leadership in this space with the release of the 2024 Callaway Paradym AI Smoke drivers.
 For this case study, we'll be focusing on AI as it relates to Callaway's golf club face design, as this is the segment of the golf industry that can readily, measurably, and materially benefit from leveraging AI into its club design and manufacturing processes.